Sharkgrammer/Search-Command/README.md

 # Search-Command
-A python script to search the web
+A python script to search the web.
+Set to take certain inputs when being called to produce different results in this form:

+search thing to be searched -n 3

-Three modes:
+# Three modes

-Nomral - Searches google normally on input
+Normal - Searches google normally on input (default)

-News - Searches for news on the input
+News - Searches for news on the input (-n)

-News Latest - Searches for latest news on input
+News Latest - Searches for latest news on input (-l)

+# Variable outputs

+Putting a number after the query returns that number of pages, with each page returning ten links.
+1 is default

 ![Screenshot](https://i.imgur.com/ZQPWXcD.png)